ptc-lexvandersluijs/Unity3DGS_VR/README.md

 Developed and tested with Unity 2023.1.14f1, and HTC Vive.
 Interaction profiles for other headsets have been added in the OpenXR settings, but not tested.

+This is a personal innovation / learning project, it's not PTC software.
+No warranty, fitness for purpose, liability (and so on) is implied or given.

 # Practical notes
 - You need to manually enable the right GameObject "GaussianSplats [xxx]" before going to Play mode.
 - I get best results when I minimize the Unity Editor (or close the Game panel) before putting on the headset.